 Is the USDA loan program limited to first-time buyers?

 No, the USDA Rural Housing Program can be used by first-time buyers and repeat buyers.
 We’ve done several loans for folks who currently have a house (in Tennessee for instance) and get transferred to NC – meaning that when they buy in NC… they’ll have 2 houses.
-There are some ways for this to work.
+There are some ways for this to work… but it’s tricky.

 Granted, downtown Carrboro and Chapel Hill do not qualify – but MOST of the county does!
-Unfortunately, the USDA Eligibility Maps for Chapel Hill, Carrboro and Orange County are scheduled to change in October of 2013.
+Unfortunately, the USDA Eligibility Maps for Chapel Hill, Carrboro and Orange County are scheduled to change in 2020.
 With this change, many areas that are currently eligible for the program will no longer be eligible.

 The parts in the “shaded” areas do not CURRENTLY qualify for USDA loans, however, all of the rest does!